-Daily brushing with fluoride toothpaste and flossing are essential for a healthy smile, but nutrition also plays an important role in your dental health.
-Poor nutrition can lead to gum disease, tooth decay and cavities.
-While proper nutrition with a balanced diet of nutritious foods promotes healthy teeth and gums.
+We all know that daily brushing with fluoride toothpaste and flossing are essential for a healthy smile, but nutrition also plays an important role in your dental health.
+Poor nutrition can lead to gum disease, tooth decay, and cavities.
+Researchers have also linked oral diseases to diabetes, heart disease, and stroke.

 Fruits and Vegetables

-Foods, such as citrus fruits, tomatoes, peppers, broccoli, potatoes and spinach, are important for maintaining gum health.
-They are high in vitamin C and fiber and low in sugar.
+Crisp fruits and raw vegetables, like apples, carrots, and celery, help clean plaque from teeth and freshen breath.
 Plus, chewing helps stimulate saliva production that washes away food particles and acids that can lead to tooth decay.

-Water is better for your overall health than sugary drinks like juice and soda.
+The fluoride in the water also provides your teeth with a coating to defend against acids and reverse tooth decay.
 According to the American Dental Association, “Water, especially fluoridated water, is the best beverage for maintaining your oral health.
 That’s because fluoride helps to make teeth more resistant to the acid attacks that can cause cavities.”

 Nuts are low in sugar and provide essential nutrients for strong, healthy teeth.
 Chewing also helps stimulate saliva production and scrape away food particles.

 If you do snack, choose foods that are low in sugar and are not hard or sticky.
-Instead, choose nutritious foods like raw vegetables, fruits, plain yogurt and popcorn.
+Instead, choose nutritious foods like raw vegetables, fruits, plain yogurt, and popcorn.

 Remember to brush after eating or snacking.
 If you can’t brush, rinse your mouth with water to get rid of food particles.